OpenSees Cloud

 After defining the model and performing the first analysis (A), create a

-database (in the code below I added a subfolder db/
+File database (in the code below I added a subfolder db/ to the database

 name because I don’t want a bunch of files in my current working